Kattis91/hangman/README.md

   - A player will get an error message.

-  - The error message will repeat until the player enters a valid name or an empty word (check the image below).
+  - The error message will continue to display until the player enters a valid name or an empty word.
+The error message for empty words is shown in the image below.

 ![image](readme-images/no-empty-strings-in-name.jpg)

   -  It is not possible to enter an empty word as a name.

   -  A player will get an error message.

-  - The error message will repeat until the player enters a valid name or an empty word (check the first image in this section).
+  - The error message will continue to display until the player enters a valid name or only whitespaces.
+The error message for whitespaces is shown in the first image in this section.